 In the non-fluid-structure coupled cases no unsteady structural forces occur as all structures are rigid.
 Thus, load fluctuation only arise from aerodynamics.
-Figure 6 shows the spectra of M_x and M_y of all three cases with respect to the tower base coordinate system (moment reference point).
+Figure 8 shows the spectra of the aerodynamic loads of all three cases with respect to the tower base coordinate system.
 No distinctive peaks can be found in the spectra of LC1.
-After including the tower in the simulation (LC2), sharp peaks at the blade-passing frequency and its higher harmonics appear with significantly increased amplitudes up to a frequency of approximately $10 \, \text{Hz}$.
-Regarding M_x , a general increase of the amplitudes below BPF is present with a peak at approximately $0.3 \, \text{Hz}$ caused by vortex shedding, which will be shown later.
+After including the tower in the simulation (LC2), sharp peaks at the blade-passing frequency and its higher harmonics appear with significantly increased amplitudes up to a frequency of approximately 10 Hz.
+Regarding F_y and M_x , a general increase of the amplitudes below BPF are present with a peak at approximately 0.3 Hz caused by vortex shedding, which will be shown later.
 In LC2_FSC2SD the distance between tower and blades is reduced due to the steady deformation of the blades.
-This leads to an increase of the amplitudes at blade-passing harmonics.
+This leads to an increase of the amplitudes at bladepassing harmonics.
 The relative increase is stronger for higher frequencies.
-The amplitude of M_y is increased by more than 50% for frequencies between $5\,\mathrm{Hz}$ and $10\,\mathrm{Hz}$.
-For M_x the amplitude at BPF stays almost constant while amplitudes are increased for the higher harmonics compared to case LC2.
-The maximum amplitude of M_x is shifted to the second harmonic of BPF.
-The amplitudes of M_z are much lower compared to the other load components and therefore are not shown.
+The amplitude of F_x is increased by more than 50% for frequencies between 5 Hz and 10 Hz.
+For F_y and M_x the amplitude at BPF stays almost constant while amplitudes are increased for the higher harmonics compared to case LC2.
+The maximum amplitude of M_x is shifted to the second harmonic